 - Decreased pulmonary compliance (from lung edema, hemorrhage, or loss of surfactant).

-- Right ventricular (RV) dysfunction ...
+- Right ventricular (RV) dysfunction (from increased ...